Hemalatha-ds/Hemalatha-ds/README.md

 👋 Hi, I'm **Hemalatha K**

-### *Junior Data Scientist | Machine Learning Enthusiast | Data Analyst*
+### *Data Analyst | Machine Learning Enthusiast*

-I am a passionate **Junior Data Scientist** with a strong academic foundation in **Mathematics (B.Sc & M.Sc)** and hands‑on experience in **Machine Learning, Data Analysis, and Data Visualization**.
+I am a passionate **Data Analyst** with a strong academic foundation in **Mathematics (B.Sc & M.Sc)** and hands‑on experience in **Machine Learning, Data Analysis, and Data Visualization**.
 My background as a teacher has strengthened my communication, analytical thinking, and problem‑solving abilities—skills I now apply to data‑driven projects.

 ---